-- To enhance the student knowledge in fiber optics fundamentals and fabrication. - To be recognized with industrial applications of fibers - To understand the fundamental concepts about lasers - To identify and describe various fiber optic imaging and optoelectronic sensor applications
+- To enhance the student knowledge in fiber optics fundamentals and fabrication - To be recognized with industrial applications of fibers - To understand the fundamental concepts about lasers - To identify and describe various fiber optic imaging and optoelectronic sensor applications

-- PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2 Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences - PO3 Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO4 Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2: Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3: Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO4: Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-- CO1 Attribute the properties of optical fibers, their light sources and detectors. - CO2 Implement the fiber-optic sensor for the measurement of various physical quantities. - CO3 Conclude the fundamentals of laser, types of laser and its working. - CO4 Outline the applications of laser for industrial applications. - CO5 Differentiate the use of laser instruments for various medical applications.
+- 1. Attribute the properties of optical fibers, their light sources and detectors. - 2.
+Implement the fiber-optic sensor for the measurement of various physical quantities. - 3.
+Conclude the fundamentals of laser, types of laser and its working. - 4.
+Outline the applications of laser for industrial applications. - 5.
+Differentiate the use of laser instruments for various medical applications.

-CO.
-No. PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO 2

 1 3 2 1

 2 3 2 1 2

 3 3 2 1

 4 3 2 2 2

 5 3 2 2 2

-Unit I OPTICAL FIBERS AND THEIR PROPERTIES
+OPTICAL FIBERS AND THEIR PROPERTIES